 The MORROW QUADRANGLE BUILDING is named in memory of John Patterson Morrow Sr., a former chairman of the Board of Trustees.
-The building contains staff offices and serves as a reception and meeting area for students.
+The building will house Campus Safety offices in fall 2012...
 It also connects to the campus residence of the resident faculty mentor of Spragins House, the freshman house in the College's house system.

 The NICHOLS ADMINISTRATION BUILDING was completed in 1975 and remodeled in 2001.
-It is named in honor of the late Shuford R. Nichols, a former chairman of the Board of Trustees, and provides offices for the president, vice president for academic services and dean of the faculty, vice president for institutional advancement, vice president for business and finance, registrar, director of public relations, director of human resources, controller, and other administrative staff of the College.
+It is named in honor of the late Shuford R. Nichols, a former chairman of the Board of Trustees, and provides offices for the president, vice president for academic services and dean of the faculty, vice president for administration, vice president for business and finance, registrar, director of communications, director of human resources, controller, cashier, and other administrative staff of the College.